payalb/SpringMVCProfileConditional/help.md

 spring.profiles.default represents default profile.

-If we donít specify active profile, then Spring IOC Container will look for default profile.
+If we don‚Äôt specify active profile, then Spring IOC Container will look for default profile.
 We need to provide values to one of these properties as JVM Parameters.
 In Eclipse or Spring STS IDEs, we need to pass these values as shown below,

 -Dspring.profiles.active=dev